gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <li>knowledge of the relevant subject matter area</li>
 <li>precision, conciseness, and clarity in writing.</li>
 </ul>
-An academic paper (working or published) that you personally wrote is most helpful, as are any shorter pieces you might have written for a broader audience (such as a memo or blog).
+    <p>An academic paper (working or published) that you personally wrote is most helpful, as are any shorter pieces you might have written for a broader audience (such as a memo or blog).</p>
     </p>
    </div>
 </section>